Skip to main content

 What should I avoid while taking selpercatinib?

-Ask your doctor before using any medicine to reduce stomach acid, including an antacid.
+Ask your doctor before taking any medicine to reduce stomach acid.
+Take only the type your doctor recommends.

 What other drugs will affect selpercatinib?